Rheebu Nuu: History

 Negotiations took place that led to an agreement being signed on 27 September 2008 by 12 Rhéébù Nùù leaders, 25 customary authorities and two Goro Nickel representatives.
 Called the “Pact for Sustainable Development of the Far South [of New Caledonia]” a corporate foundation was created to fund local development, and a Consultative Customary Environmental Committee (CCCE), an agreement to train local technicians, and to implementing a reforestation program.
 Rhéébù Nùù agreed in exchange to cease violent actions.
 Levels of conflict with local people have diminished.
 However the manner in which this agreement was signed was controversial with many individuals feeling they were not consulted.

-Then on 14 July 2009, Rhéébù Nùù leaders denounced the Pact, suspending their agreement.
+Rhéébù Nùù leaders denounced the Pact on 14 July 2009, suspending their agreement.
 The complaint was acid spills in 2008 and April 2009 that had ruined a freshwater ecosystem.
 Goro Nickel (now Vale) has also failed to honour its financial commitments.
 While that opposition has now been dropped, concerns still exist - particularly among green NGOs - about the environmental record of the Goro Nickel plant, even as more local people are now involved in subcontracting operations and work for the company.
 Rhéébù Nùù lost some of its credibility with the Kanak and with environmental activists in New Caledonia.

 There was another acid spill on 21 April 2010.

+2020s

+In 2022, the organization's president was André Vama.